Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-We note that the Non-Euclidean Machine Learning methods reviewed in this paper assume that certain topological, algebraic, or geometric structures are known \textit{a priori} to be present in the data or learning problem.
+We note that the methods reviewed in this paper assume that certain topological, algebraic, or geometric structures are known \textit{a priori} to be present in the data or learning problem.
 These methods thus require pre-specifying these structures.
 Sometimes, however, the underlying structure is unknown.
 A class of methods aims to \textit{discover and characterize unknown non-Euclidean structure} in data.
 This class includes \textbf{topological data analysis}, certain manifold learning approaches that learn parameters of a latent manifold, such as in \textbf{metric learning}, and algebraic methods for discovering latent group structure, also known as \textbf{group learning}.
-Such methods can be used to identify the non-Euclidean structures present in data so that the appropriate non-Euclidean machine learning method can be specified and applied.
-These methods are beyond the scope of this review, as they are used ``prior to'' non-Euclidean machine learning.
+Other notable approaches include Noether Networks \citep{alet2021noether}, which enforce learned conservation laws, and graph rewiring methods \citep{topping2022understanding}, which dynamically adapt graph connectivity.
+These methods are out of scope, as they are used ``prior to'' non-Euclidean machine learning.